Booom3/discord-power-bot/README.md

 Paste the finished link into your browser and you should be presented with a screen that lets you add the bot to any server that you have admin rights on.

+## The Database

+Included with the project is `dpbdbscript.pgsql`.
+This file sets up your PostgreSQL database for use with Discord Power Bot.
+This is necessary to access most of the functionality of the bot.
+* Install PostgreSQL
+* Launch the PostgreSQL executable with the following arguments
+* `-U postgres -f <path\to\dpbdbscript.pgsql>`
+* If you want to use a user other than `postgres`, change it to the user you created

 This page is a **heavy WIP** and so will get a lot better over time.